open-cli-tools/concurrently/CONTRIBUTING.md

 ## Test

-Tests can be run with the command:
+Tests can be executed with the following command:

 ```bash
 npm test
 ```

-## Release

-Use [np](https://www.npmjs.com/package/np) to create a new release.